-- (1) Hospital clinical councils provide a structure for consultation with, and involvement of, clinical staff in management decisions impacting public hospitals and related community services. - (2) A hospital clinical council is a key leadership group for its public hospital or hospitals and is designed to participate with the management team in ensuring that the hospital/s deliver high quality heath and related services for its/ their patients.
+- (1) Hospital Clinical Councils provide a structure for consultation with, and involvement of, clinical staff in management decisions impacting public hospitals and related community services. - (2) A Hospital Clinical Council is a key leadership group for its public hospital or hospitals and is designed to participate with the management team in ensuring that the hospital/s deliver high quality health and related services for its/ their patients.

-34. Definitions [cl33]
+34. Definitions [cl.33]